timatooth/Mineload/README.md

 It would be awesome if you checked out the source code, send bugs/issues or pull requests to my GitHub account: http://github.com/timatooth/Mineload

+You can find more stuff I have made at my new website http://timatooth.com

 *Timatooth*